 It's fraught, it's challenging.
 But in my view, just banning devices is not going to get rid of the problems."

 Ms Inman Grant raises an issue we've been working hard to help solve for schools through the development of a powerful combination of technology, education and engagement.
-We call this the Family Zone Education Partner School Program.
+We call this the Linewize Education Partner School Program.